candidelabs/abstractionkit/examples/CreateAccountAndSendTransaction/README.md

 CreateAccountAndSendTransactionUsing Example - AbstractionKit - Account Abstraction SDK by Candide

-This example is in the Sepolia chain.
+This example is in the Goerli chain.

-In this example you will need to fund the new account address(sender) with sepolia eth first.
+In this example you will need to fund the new account address(sender) with Goerli eth first.

 # How to use this example